 - i.
-The decision was unreasonable because it did not adequately take into account all the factors affecting the student's performance, - ii.
+The decision was unreasonable because it did not adequately consider all the factors affecting the student's performance, - ii.
 The decision was procedurally incorrect, or - iii.
 The decision has been taken in the absence of all the relevant information (for example, the existence of a medical condition).